 There’s a lesson here about bar bouncers

-It’s not always wise to hire bar bouncers whose main attribute is his large-size if the job description requires someone to have a calm professional demeanor and adequate training to manage a large crowd and drunk and disorderly customers.
+It’s not always wise to hire bar bouncers whose main attribute is their large size if the job description requires someone to have a calm professional demeanor and adequate training to manage a large crowd and drunk and disorderly customers.

 From watching the video, I suspect that many of the Conch House bar bouncers:

 - They had little or no security experience.

 - They received little or no training in crowd control.

 - They were not taught about the lawful limitations of using excessive force on customers.

 In a crisis, like this one, inexperienced and untrained bouncers will fall back on their physically aggressive instincts to solve what should have been a crowd management problem addressed in the planning stage.